feedbin/feedbin/README.md

 Feedbin is a web based RSS reader.
 It provides a user interface for reading and managing feeds as well as a [REST-like API](https://github.com/feedbin/feedbin-api) for clients to connect to.

 Feedbin's goal is to be a great web-based RSS service.
 This goal is at odds with being a great self-hosted RSS reader.
-There are a lot of moving parts and things to configure, so for that reason I do not recommend that you run Feedbin in production.
+There are a lot of moving parts and things to configure, and for that reason I do not recommend that you run Feedbin in production unless you have plenty of time to get it properly configured.

 If you're looking for a self-hosted RSS reader check out: